merenlab/anvio/anvio/docs/programs/anvi-profile.md

             --report-variability-full
 {{ codestop }}

-### Profiling

-#### I want more profiling.
+## Other Parameters

+You should provide the sample name with the flag `-S` and can provide a description of your project using the `--description` tag followed by a text file.
+These will help anvi'o name output files and will show up in the anvi'o interfaces down the line.

 You can characterize the codon frequencies of genes in your sample at the cost of some runtime.
-Despite time being money, codon frequency analysis can be helpful for downstream evolutionary insights.
+Despite time being money, codon frequency analysis can be helpful downstream.
 Simply add the tag `--profile-SCVs` and watch the magic happen.

-#### Less profiling please.

-You can choose not to store data regarding the alignment of insertions and deletions relative to the reference using the flag `--skip-INDEL-profiling`.
+Alternatively, you can choose not to store insertion and deletion data or single nucleotide variance data.

-You can also choose not to characterize single-nucleotide variance with the flag `--skip-SNV-profiling`.
-This will automatically enforce `--skip-INDEL-profiling`

-## Other Parameters

-These are mostly cosmetic or runtime changes.

-### Providing addtional information

-This information will help anvi'o name output files and will show up in the anvi'o interfaces down the line.

-Providing a sample name using the `-S` tag is necessary if you want a quality output name.
-It will just make things a lot easier down the line.

-You can also provide a description of your project using the `--description` tag followed by a standard text file.
-This will  show up in anvi'o summary reports and in the interactive interface.

-For example

-{{ codestart }}
-anvi-profile -c Ross_sea_contigs.db  \
-            -i bam_file.bam \
-            -S Ross_sea_sample_1 \
-            --description Ross_sea_proj_description.txt
-{{ codestop }}

-### Performance settings

-If you're unsure what these terms mean or are not aware of the limitations of your system, you're best off leaving these settings alone.

-#### Multithreading

-You can set the maximum number of threads using the flag `--num-threads`.
-The default is one, just to be cautious.

-You can also change the buffer size per thread (how much data is kept in memory before being written to the disk) with the flag `--write-buffer-size-per-thread`.
-The default here is 500.

-If multithreading, you can also set the queue size for working threads to communicate with the main thread using the `--queue size` flag.
-The default value depends on the number of threads, and the default is sufficient for most purposes.
+If you know the limits of your system, you can also multithread this program.
+See the program help menu for more information.